MahdaSystem/PCF8574/README.md

 # PCF8574 Library
-Driver for PCF8574 8-bit I/O expander.
+Driver for PCF8574 and PCF8574A 8-bit I/O expander.

 ## Hardware Support